Task Prioritization: How to Use the Eisenhower Matrix for Better Time Management

 how to prioritize your tasks

-1. Draw a 2×2 Grid
+1. 2×2 Grid

 Start by creating a simple 2×2 grid.
 You can do this on paper, a whiteboard, or digitally using tools like Excel, Google Sheets, or even task management apps that support custom layouts.
 The grid will be divided into four quadrants, with each section representing a different combination of urgency and importance.